egovernment/egovernment.github.io/_how-to/part-a/132-add-a-certificate-to-a-registration.markdown

 title: 'Add another certificate to a registration'
 category: '1.
 Part A'
 sub-category: 'Certificates'
-rate: '3'
+rate: '2'
 number: '132'
 introduction-text: 'Usually registration results with one certificate (of same name).
-Still there can be the case where result of registration is more than one certificate'
+Still there can be the case where result of registration is more than one certificate.'
 introduction-img: '133.png'
 prevUrl: 131
 nextUrl: 133
-done: ''
+done: 'yes'
 lang: en
 ref: 132
 ---